- What is ESD?

 Something invisible and remarkable is happening in our lakes again, something that hasn’t happened since October.
 When ice and snow leave the lakes they are allowed to “breathe” oxygen again.
 Photosynthesizing aquatic plants begin producing some oxygen, but the bulk comes from the air above.
 A lake that is uniformly cold allows the water to be mixed.
 On windy days, wave action extends all the way to the bottom of the lake, distributing dissolved oxygen throughout.
 This is called spring turnover.
 As summer approaches, surface water will heat up while the deeper water remains cold.
 Because warmer water is less dense the water doesn’t mix and only the top layer gets oxygenated.
 Virtually no mixing will occur again until the fall (see Mid-October), when colder temperatures will cool down that top layer.

-The Monarch migration has ‘stalled’ as new caterpillars grow and change into butterflies which will soon come north.
+The Monarch migration has ‘stalled’ (although a couple have been reported from far Southwest Ontario) as new caterpillars grow and change into butterflies which will soon come north.
 Keep your eyes peeled and report that first butterfly!
 On the positive side, the U.S. government brought together stakeholders to address the decline in pollinators, including the Monarch, and prioritize their recovery across the continent.
 As a result, we now know how many new milkweed stems are required in just the north-central U.S.: 1.8 billion!
 The hummers, of course, are here.